dma1982/algo/README.md

 Codes
 ====

-The source code of algorithm/Linux/Resume and so on.
+The source code of algorithm, Linux and so on.